Ch1nChun/ImGuiMenu-s/README.md

 # ⚠️Important Notice
 ### Please Read Before Downloading
-All the uploaded projects has not been fully reviewed, analized.
+All the uploaded projects have not been fully reviewed, analized.
 If you find something suspicious in the source codes.
-If you find a bug or problem, please open an issue!
+Please open an issue!

 | Archive    | Preview                                                                                                                               |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------- |